Inagi City

 Specimen exhibition room

-Image Specimen exhibition room
+Image: Specimen exhibition room

 Specimen exhibition room

-Nature, flora and fauna of Inagi
+Inagi's nature, flora and fauna

-Exhibits of Inagi's nature, flora and fauna
+Display of Inagi's nature, flora and fauna

-Exhibits of Inagi's nature, flora and fauna
+Display of Inagi's nature, flora and fauna

-Insects found in Inagi
+Insects discovered in Inagi

-classification department
+classification Department

 Butterfly